Smooth quotients of principally polarized abelian varieties: Smooth quotients of Jacobians

-\begin{rem} Using well-known results by Broughton \cite{Br}, we see that the moduli space of genus 3 \'etale double covers of genus 2 curves is a connected 3-dimensional subvariety of $\mathcal{M}_3$, and the moduli space of genus 2 double covers of elliptic curves is a connected 2-dimensional subvariety of $\mathcal{M}_2$. \end{rem}
+In this section we prove Theorem \ref{thm jacob intro}.
 We start with a lemma on minimal morphisms.
-Recall (cf.~\cite{Kani2}) that a quotient morphism $f:C\to E$ with $C$ a smooth curve and $E$ an elliptic curve is said to be \emph{minimal} if for every commutative diagram
+Following Kani (cf.~\cite{Kani2}), a cover $f:C\to E$ with $C$ a smooth curve and $E$ an elliptic curve is said to be \emph{minimal} if for every commutative diagram

 where $F$ is an elliptic curve and $F\to E$ is an isogeny, we have $F=E$ and the isogeny is the identity.
 We have then the following Lemma:

 \begin{lemma} Let $f:C\to E$ be a Galois cover of an elliptic curve $E$.
 Then $f$ is minimal. \end{lemma}